All Episodes

 Once again, my point is all of these factors line up and show us an avalanche, which says to me, I don't believe that you guys were unaware of the impact.

-In fact, you said to me just a moment ago, you knew a portion of your consumer base thought this was plastic free, and you did not put on the can that it was in fact containing plastic.
+In fact, you said to me just a moment ago, you knew a portion of your consumer base thought this was plastic-free, and you did not put on the can that it was, in fact, containing plastic.

 mike cessario

-We have tons of info on our site that is always talking about recyclability of of plastic versus aluminum.
+We have tons of info on our site that is always talking about recyclability of plastic versus aluminum.

 We're never claiming that these are healthier to drink from in any way.